 - Nostalgia Filter: Liking or disliking a work based on how old you were when they first saw it, with preference toward material that came out in your youth.
 Leads to statements like "Cartoons were so much better when I was growing up; it's all dumb gags now."

 - Older Than They Think: A concept believed to be new to the franchise was actually present much earlier in the franchise's history.

 - Pac Man Fever: Outdated ideas on what video games are like.

 - Rated M for Money: People believe only M-rated/"adult" works will sell.

 - Reviews Are the Gospel: People judge the quality of a work on someone's review of it rather than by their own viewpoints.

-- Rock Me, Asmodeus!: Rock music is evil and the work of the Devil!
+- Rock Me, Asmodeus!: Rock music is the work of the Devil!